alex-nexus/alkchen.com/models/_posts/books/hard-things-about-hard-things/2022-07-12-hard-things-about-hard-things.md

 #### The fine line between fear and courage
 The most critical decisions test courage far more than intelligence.
 The right decision is obvious, but the pressure to make the wrong one can be overwhelming.
 Going with the crowd is always the safer choice but not always the best outcome.
 Every correct decision makes you more courageous and the wrong one more cowardly.
 The financial bar for starting a company has gone down; the courage bar remains high it has ever been.

-> The most important decisions test courage far more than intelligence.

 #### Ones and Twos
 There are two core skills for running an organization.
 Knowing what to do and getting the company to do what you know.
 The “ones” are good at knowing while the “twos” are good at getting the company to move.
 Ones gather data from many sources and make good decisions.
 They dislike execution-related tasks like process, goal setting, and performance management.
 Twos have a love for action and find it challenging to make critical decisions.
 An ideal CEO should have both skills.
 This leads to a tricky CEO transition problem.
 Most CEOs will be ones and have twos reporting to them, promoting the twos to the CEO could be harmful.
 Microsoft did that with Bill Gates to Steve Ballmer transition in 2000.
 Promoting one from deep within can cause the executive twos to leave, GE did with Jack Welch in 1981, and that turned out to be phenomenal.
 No easy way to do the transition.